 The SANI-TRED® Solution

 Epoxy or polyaspartic systems simply do not work for extended periods of time on exterior applications and often fail because they can’t hold back the vapor pressure exerted on them in an outdoor setting.
-The same thing goes for many basement floors or other areas where moisture vapor pressure is an issue.
+The same thing goes for many basement floors or other areas where moisture vapor pressure is an issue, resulting in concrete floor problems.
 SANI-TRED on the other hand is a different animal!